Ben Carson And Obama Are On The Same Page About Slaves As Immigrants

 Instead of Carson-level condemnation, however, Obama’s remarks “received widespread and fulsome praise,” Investor’s Business Daily noted.

 Obama also compared slaves to immigrants in a 2012 naturalization ceremony when he declared that “We say it so often, we sometimes forget what it means — we are a nation of immigrants.
-Unless you are one of the first Americans, a Native American, we are all descended from folks who came from someplace else — whether they arrived on the Mayflower or on a slave ship, whether they came through Ellis Island or crossed the Rio Grande,” The Daily Caller chronicled.
+Unless you are one of the first Americans, a Native American, we are all descended from folks who came from someplace else — whether they arrived on the Mayflower or on a slave ship, whether they came through Ellis Island or crossed the Rio Grande,” the Daily Caller chronicled.

 The former director of pediatric neurosurgery at Johns Hopkins Hospital who grew up in very modest circumstances, Carson shot to overnight national prominence in February 2013 when he criticized Obamacare and other Barack Obama policies as well as political correctness with the president sitting two seats away during the event.
 His speech also called for more personal responsibility rather than government dependency.